Margot Frank: Early life and education

 Margot Betti Frank, named after her maternal aunt Bettina Holländer (1898–1914), was born in Frankfurt and lived in the outer suburbs of the city with her parents, Otto Frank and Edith Frank-Holländer, and also her younger sister Anne Frank.
 Edith and Otto were devoted parents who were interested in scholarly pursuits and had an extensive library; they encouraged the children to read.
 At the time her sister Anne was born, the family lived in a house at Marbachweg 307 in Frankfurt-Dornbusch, where they rented two floors.
 Margot and Anne played almost every day in the garden with the children of the neighborhood.
 They all had different backgrounds; Catholic, Protestant or Jewish.
 They shared a curiosity about each other's religious holidays.
 Margot was invited to the communion celebration of one of her friends, and the neighbors' children were sometimes invited to the Frank's celebration of Hanukkah.
 In 1931, the family moved to Ganghoferstrasse 24 in a fashionable liberal area of Dornbusch called the Dichterviertel (Poets' Quarter).
 Both houses still exist.

-In the summer of 1932, the Nazis' paramilitary wing – Sturmabteilung (SA) – marched through the streets of Frankfurt am Main wearing swastika armbands.
+In the summer of 1932, the Nazis' paramilitary wing – Sturmabteilung (SA) – had marched through the streets of Frankfurt am Main wearing swastika armbands.
 These Brownshirts, as they were called because of the color of their uniforms, loudly sang: "When Jewish blood spurts from the knife, things will go well again".
 Upon hearing this, Anne's parents Edith and Otto discussed their concerns with each other.
 It was impossible for them to leave their homeland immediately because making a living abroad seemed incomprehensible.

 Margot attended the Ludwig-Richter School in Frankfurt until the appointment of Adolf Hitler on January 30 of 1933, to the position of chancellor in Germany.
 His rise to power brought about an increase of anti-Jewish measures, among which was the expulsion of Jewish schoolchildren from non-denominational schools.
-In response to the rising tide of Antisemitism, the family decided to follow the 63,000 other Jews who had left Germany that year and immigrate to Amsterdam in the Netherlands.
+In response to the rising tide of antisemitism, the family decided to follow the 63,000 other Jews who had left Germany that year and emigrate to Amsterdam in the Netherlands.
 Edith Frank and her daughters moved in with her mother in Aachen in the summer of 1933, while Otto Frank started his company Opekta in Amsterdam.
 Edith travelled back and forth between Aachen and Amsterdam in order to find accommodation in the Dutch capital.
 Margot moved to Amsterdam in December 1933, followed by Anne in February 1934.
 Margot was enrolled in an elementary school on Amsterdam's Jekerstraat, close to their new address on Merwedeplein, in the southern part of Amsterdam.
 Despite initial problems with the Dutch language, Margot became a star pupil.
 She achieved excellent academic results.